CHALLENGE: Identify an Argument’s Structure

 - Avoid trap choices:

-a) Avoid answer choices that are generic argumentative techniques, but not relevant to the question.
+a) Avoid choices that are generic argumentative techniques, but not relevant to the question.

-b) Other trap answer choices may describe part of the argument correctly and the other part incorrectly.
+b) Trap answers may describe part of the argument correctly and the other part incorrectly.

-- Try to get a tight handle on logical reasoning terminology (premises, assumptions, and conclusions) because they’ll be in the answer choices.
-We wouldn’t burden our dear students with such heavy and intimidating terms if it weren’t absolutely necessary to know these terms down cold for test day.
+- Try to get a tight handle on critical reasoning terminology (premises, assumptions, and conclusions) because they’ll be in the answer choices.
+We wouldn’t include these terms in our course if it weren’t absolutely necessary to have them down cold for test day.

 - It helps to diagram these questions so that you can visualize the argument structure.
 You can look for keywords that signal premises and conclusions (but don’t over-rely on them).